How to Fish a Blade Bait

 Consider using a split ring or snap swivel for added movement and to prevent line breakage.

-Interested in more about Bait & Lure Tips?
-Here's an article you might find helpful.
+Curious about Bait & Lure Tips?
+We've got more info in this linked article.
 How to Rig a Swimbait

 Should I Use A Swivel With A Blade Bait?